From SWAT 4: "You're in my spot, sir" and the tendency for his teammates to drop grenades and flashbangs in his face "YOU FOOL!"

 Noah Antwiler's real-life younger brother.
 Miles occasionally joins Spoony out-of-character for his v-logs to provide a counterpoint for his reviews, as well as acting as a body double in Spoony's reviews.

 Foil: Unintentionally makes a perfect foil to his brother—both are snarky and have no problem pointing out flaws in a show or movie.
-However, whereas Noah is Hot Blooded and prone to Angrish-filled rants, Miles is almost always a deadpan straight man.
+However, whereas Noah is Hot-Blooded and prone to Angrish-filled rants, Miles is almost always a deadpan straight man.
 They highlight each other remarkably well.

 Precision F-Strike: Gets a good one in the Prometheus V-log.
 As the two discuss the hype and build-up for the film without actually giving their thoughts on it yet, Spoony says "this movie is..." and as he pauses Miles finishes for him, "fucking offensive".
+Particularly effective as while he doesn't seem adverse to swearing, Miles curses much less than Noah.

 Spoony's former girlfriend was the webmistress, forum admin, and "fan-boy dominatrix" of the site prior to their breakup.
 Scarlett received sundry shout-outs on Noah's blog and v-logs, and maintains her own review blog here.